Digital economy and technology

 Indices represent the same 36 developed and developing economies which account for two thirds of global GDP.

-Data updated on 1 Dec 2025
+Data updated on 21 May 2026

-Annual average growth in business e-commerce sales value, 2016-2023
+Average annual growth in business e-commerce sales value, percentage, 2016-2024

 UN Trade and Development, UNCTADstat.

-E-commerce ordering is relatively widely offered as a sales channel by businesses in many developed economies.
+In many developed economies, e-commerce ordering is relatively widely offered as a sales channel by businesses.
 Although adoption and the value of e-commerce sales are still increasing (with the latter also affected by changes in prices for goods and services sold), digital ordering will have already been implemented by many of the businesses for which it is most suited.
+By contrast, many developing economies are experiencing rapid digitalisation, including of ordering processes.

-Data updated on 1 Dec 2025
+Data updated on 21 May 2026

 The United States, Europe, and China are the largest e-commerce markets